Home » Barbecue and Picnic » Super Firm Vegan Black Bean Burger That Doesn’t Fall Apart

 Freezing and Storing Leftovers

-Freezing: Form and freeze the patties on a parchment-lined tray until solid (about 1-2 hours), then transfer them to a freezer-safe bag.
+Freezing: Form and freeze these meat-free burger patties on a parchment-lined tray until solid (about 1-2 hours), then transfer them to a freezer-safe bag.
 Freeze for up to 2 months.
-To cook, thaw overnight in the fridge and cook as usual.
-While it’s best to use fresh toppings on these burgers, if you have leftover toppings store them separately in air tight containers for 2-3 days, max.
+Thaw overnight in the fridge and cook as usual.

-Storing: Store cooked burgers in an airtight container in the refrigerator for up to 4 days.
+Storing: Store cooked vegan black bean burger recipe and left-over toppings separately, in an airtight container, in the refrigerator for up to 4 days.
 Reheat gently to avoid drying out.

 How to Reheat